KM3NeT/OrcaNet/Readme.rst

 OrcaNet is a part of the Deep Learning efforts for the neutrino telescope KM3NeT.
 Find more information about KM3NeT on http://www.km3net.org

-The github repository can be found at https://git.km3net.de/ml/OrcaNet.git
+The github repository can be found at https://github.com/ViaFerrata/OrcaNet

 OrcaNet can be installed via pip by running::

     pip install orcanet

-Per default, orcanet will install tensorflow (the cpu version).
+By default, orcanet will install tensorflow (the cpu version).
 For training with graphics cards, tensorflow-gpu is required, which needs to be installed manually via::